Using Mathematica for Quantum Mechanics: A Student's Manual: several particles in one dimension: interactions

-This is again very easy to evaluate without the need for integration over basis functions.
-But realistic interaction potentials are usually singular for $x_1=x_2$ (consider, for example, the Coulomb potential), and therefore this expression, \autoref{eq:Hpotmegen}, fails for the evaluation of the matrix elements $\me{j,j}{\Ham\si{int}}{j,j}$.
-This problem cannot be solved in all generality, and we can either resort to more accurate integration (as in \autoref{sec:contactinteraction}) or we can replace the true interaction potential with a less singular version: for the Coulomb potential, we could for example use a truncated singularity for $|x|<\Delta$: As long as the particles move at energies much smaller than $V\si{int}(\pm\Delta)=\frac{Q_1 Q_2}{4\pi\epsilon_0\Delta}$ they cannot distinguish the true Coulomb potential from this truncated form.
+This approximation is easy to evaluate without the need for integration over basis functions.
+But realistic interaction potentials are usually singular for $x_1=x_2$ (consider, for example, the Coulomb potential), and therefore the approximate \autoref{eq:Hpotmegen} fails for the evaluation of the matrix elements $\me{j,j}{\Ham\ix{int}}{j,j}$.
+This problem cannot be solved in all generality, and we can either resort to more accurate integration (as in \autoref{sec:contactinteraction}) or we can replace the true interaction potential with a less singular version: for the Coulomb potential, we could for example use a truncated singularity for $\abs{x}<\delta$ for some small distance $\delta$: As long as the particles move at energies much smaller than $V\ix{int}(\pm\delta)=\frac{Q_1 Q_2}{4\pi\epsilon_0\delta}$ they cannot distinguish the true Coulomb potential from this truncated form.